mzat-msft/tutorials/llm-math/README.md

 ```

 Agents are invoked with the `on_messages()` method.
 There are different
-message types in `AutoGen`, we will use `TextMessage` that implements a
+message types in `AutoGen`, and we use `TextMessage` that implements a
 simple text message.
 The method `on_messages()` also requires an argument
 `cancellation_token`.
 This is a token used to cancel pending async calls.